-It’s another edition of #FoodieFriday with Cruzan Foodie!
-Sharing my incredible foodie finds with you fills my foodie heart with such joy and this week’s share is no different.
-This week’s foodie find is called an “Ol’ Time Crucian Breakfast” and is considered a traditional breakfast on St. Croix.
+It’s another edition of #FoodieFinds with Cruzan Foodie!
+Sharing these incredible items with you fills my foodie heart with such joy and this week’s share is no different.
+Today, it’s all about the “Ol’ Time Crucian Breakfast” which is considered a traditional breakfast on St. Croix.

 Cruzan Foodie with a Ol’ Time Crucian Breakfast from Martha’s Deli